samsonrobert/awesome-claude-code/README.md

 - We've got a few new resources this week, and I've made some good progress on the backlog.

-- I've created a [DONATING](DONATING.md) page in case anyone want to support this repository.
-This is _not_ a GitHub sponsorship or a "Buy Me a Coffee" link - I'm trying something a little different.
-Hopefully it will work out.
-See the very bottom of the README for an overview, and check out the [DONATING](DONATING.md) page for details. **We get a lot of visitors here at Awesome Claude Code (currently about 100 new stars a day) - can we raise $100 for a good cause by the end of next week??** Let's see what this community can do! 🙏

 ## This Week's Additions ✨

 > Resources added in the past 7 days